Frequently Asked Questions

 Is this program only for gifted learners?

 Many of the research-based strategies that are used to develop Moving Beyond the Page come from research done in the field of gifted education.
 We believe that all children will benefit from the strategies if the correct level is selected for the child.
-If your child is an average child (functioning on grade level) we make the following recommendations:
+If your child is functioning on grade level, we make the following recommendations:

-The literature units have an ever broader range than the Science and Social Studies.
-For example, our Age 7-9 literature units can be used with kids ages 7-10, depending on the child's reading level.
-Likewise, the Age 8-10 literature units can be used for children up to age 11, based on the child's reading level.
-Beginning in the Age 9-11 level, the writing assignments include 5 paragraph essays and can be used for children from 5th grade through middle school as long as children meet the minimum requirements.
+The literature units have an ever broader range than the science and social studies units.
+For example, our Age 7-9 literature units can be used with children ages 7-10, depending on the child's reading level.
+Likewise, the Age 8-10 literature units can be used with children up to age 11.
+Beginning in the Age 9-11 level, the writing assignments include five-paragraph essays and can be used for children from 5th grade through middle school as long as children meet the minimum requirements.